adit1110/PoCoTo/readme.md

 **How to Run the Game**:
-After building, double-click the file: runPoCoTo.bat.
-This will launch the game automatically using the compiled files.
+After building, double-click the file: PoCoTo.exe (located in the main root folder (group50)) This will launch the game automatically using the compiled files.
 No other commands or configuration are required.

 **User Guide**:
-Launch the game using the batch file.
+Launch the game using the .exe file.
 Use the Main Menu to start a new game or load a saved one.
 Select your bear: Po, Co, or To.